infoeducatie/gazeta/wp-content/plugins/custom-facebook-feed/README.txt

 * Fix: Fixed an issue with the Facebook Access Token used in the plugin hitting its request limit

 = 2.1.2 =
-* Fix: Added in a missing closing div tag to the feed when an error is being displayed
+* Fix: Added in a missing closing div tag to the Facebook feed when an error is being displayed

 = 2.1.1 =
 * Fix: Fixed an issue with the date not being hidden when unchecked in the Show/Hide section